Skip to content

 The queen bee can control the sex of the eggs she lays by selectively fertilising them.
 If the hive needs more workers, the queen will fertilise more eggs.
 If the hive needs more drones, the queen will lay more unfertilised eggs.

 In conclusion, the reproduction process of honeybees is fascinating and intricate.
-The queen bee plays a vital role in the survival of the hive by controlling the sex of the eggs she lays.
+The queen bee and hive plays a vital role in the survival of the hive by controlling the sex of the eggs she lays.
 The mating process ensures genetic diversity within the hive, while the egg-laying process ensures the production of enough worker bees and drones to support the hive's needs.

 Communication and Control